Outer-Product-Free Sets for Polynomial Optimization and Oracle-Based Cuts: Numerical Examples and Experiments

-Dropping the outer product constraint~(\ref{eq:exop}) results in a linear program --- indeed, by construction the linear constraints describe a simplicial cone.
-The optimal basic solution $\bar X$ to this linear relaxation is at the apex of the simplicial cone,
+Dropping the outer product constraint~(\ref{eq:exop}) results in a linear program ---indeed, by construction the linear constraints describe a simplicial cone.
+The optimal basic solution $\bar X$ to this linear relaxation is at the apex of the simplicial cone, \( \bar X=\left[ \right]. \) Taking the negative basis inverse,